phuriku/ml-course/files/Introduction_to_Neural_Networks.md

 Artificial Neurons
 ---------------
 Unfortunately, there is a practical issue at hand with perceptrons: training them can be difficult.
 This is because small variations in the input parameters can produce a large change in the output: the perceptron can only output values of 0 or 1.
-As such, it becomes advantageous in a practical sense to introduce a function that will represent values of 0 and 1 conceptually but is more flexibly variant.
+As such, it becomes advantageous in a practical sense to introduce a function that will represent values of 0 and 1 conceptually but that is more flexibly variant.

-This function is the logistic sigmoid that we have seen before in regression tasks:
+This function is the logistic sigmoid that we have seen before in logistic regression:

 <p align="center">
   <img src="https://camo.githubusercontent.com/e85ba2641eccc928aaf31a8d0240cee063b05564/68747470733a2f2f696d6775722e636f6d2f795354336539692e706e67" height="150">